osmlab/maproulette/README.md

     psql -h localhost -U osm -d maproulette -c 'CREATE EXTENSION postgis'

+### Setting up your environment

-At this point you should spawn a new shell for the `virtualenvwrapper` scripts to be sourced.
+If you have not used `virtualenvwrapper` before, you should spawn a new shell at this point for the `virtualenvwrapper` scripts to be sourced.

 Set up the virtual environment and activate it:

     mkvirtualenv maproulette

+### Setting up MapRoulette itself

 Clone the repo: